desmosinc/policies/privacy-policy.md

 <div class="summary-highlight"><strong>Summary</strong>: We will update this policy as necessary, and you can see the history of such changes <a href="https://github.com/desmosinc/policies">here</a>.</div>

-a. _Updates_.
+a. **Updates**.
 This Privacy Policy may be revised periodically and this will be reflected in the “date last modified” set forth below.
+You can track all changes by subscribing to notifications in the [Github repository](https://github.com/desmosinc/policies) which hosts these policies.
+There you can also see the history of changes.
 Your continued use of the Desmos Services following such an update constitutes your agreement to the revised Privacy Policy.

-You can see the history of the changes to this Privacy Policy [here](https://github.com/desmosinc/policies).
+b. **Student Data**.
+Notwithstanding the foregoing, Desmos will not make any material changes to this Privacy Policy that relate to the collection or use of [Student Data](/studentdata) without first giving notice to the school or parent and providing a choice before the Student Data is used in a materially different manner than was disclosed when the information was collected.

-b. _Last Modified_.
-This Privacy Policy was last modified on August 15, 2025.
+c. **Date Last Modified**.
+These Terms were last modified on December 16, 2025.